 The audit committee of the Board (the "Audit Committee") has responsibility for, inter alia, the monitoring of the integrity of the financial statements of the Company and its Group and the involvement of the Group's auditors in that process.
 It focuses in particular on compliance with accounting policies and ensuring that an effective system of external audit and financial control is maintained, including considering the scope of the annual audit and the extent of the non-audit work undertaken by external auditors and advising on the appointment of external auditors.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.
-The Audit Committee will meet at least two times a year at the appropriate times in the financial reporting and audit cycle.
+The Audit Committee will meet at least once a year at the appropriate times in the financial reporting and audit cycle.
 The members of the Audit Committee are Daniel Maling, who acts as chairman of the Audit Committee, and Greg Hancock.
 The Group's external auditor is PKF Littlejohn, who has served as external auditor for four years.
 The role of external auditor last went to tender in 2018.
 The Audit Committee closely monitors the level of audit and non-audit services that they provide to the Company and Group.
-Having assessed the performance, objectivity and independence of the auditors, the Audit Committee recommended the reappointment of PKF Littlejohn as auditors to the Group at the 2022 AGM, and the resolution to approve such reappointment was duly passed.
+Having assessed the performance, objectivity and independence of the auditors, the Audit Committee recommended the reappointment of PKF Littlejohn as auditors to the Group at the annual general meeting in 2023 ("2023 AGM"), and the resolution to approve such reappointment was duly passed.

 The Board as a whole is currently responsible for the appointment of statutory Directors discharging executive and non-executive functions.
 The Directors do not currently believe it is necessary to have a separate nomination committee of the Board.
-In July 2022, the Remuneration Committee recommended that Rupert Verco be appointed to the Board.
-Subsequently, Rupert Verco was appointed to the Board on the 1 September 2022.